judka-uriel/uriel-book/uriel_en.md

-There are two additional higher levels: *chayah*, received by Adam, who was created according to the model of *Adam Kadmon*, and *yechidah*, which manifests upon achieving singularity with its Divine source.
+There are two additional higher levels: *chayah*, received by Adam, who was created according to the model of *Adam Kadmon*, and *yechidah*, which manifests upon achieving Singularity with its Divine source.
 This level of soul can be received by Mashiach, when his mind upgrades to the capacity to connect a soul of higher level.